ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   are based on HTTP/1.1.

+The ALTO new transport specified in this document satisfies all the design
+requirements:

+- This document reuses the data format introduced in {{RFC8895}} that enables incremental updates using JSON patches or merge patches.

-The ALTO new transport specified in this document satisfies all the design requirements and hence improves the efficiency of continuous dissemination of ALTO information.
-The key idea is to introduce a unified data model to describe the changes (snapshots and incremental updates) of an ALTO resource, referred to as a TIPS view.
-Along with the data model, this document also specifies a unified naming for the snapshots and incremental updates, independent of the HTTP version.
-Thus, these updates can be concurrently requested.
+- This document introduce a unified data model to describe the changes (snapshots and incremental updates) of an ALTO resource, referred to as a TIPS view.
+In the data model, snapshots and incremental updates are indexed as individual HTTP resources following a unified naming convention, independent of the HTTP version.
+Thus, these updates can be concurrently requested and be transferred in a non-blocking manner either by using multiple connections or leveraging multiplexed data transfer offered by HTTP/2 or HTTP/3.

+- The unified naming convention is based on a monotonically increasing sequence number, making it possible for a client to construct the URL of a future update and send a long-polling request.

+- The unified naming convention is independent of the HTTP versions and can operate atop HTTP/1.1, HTTP/2 or HTTP/3.

 This document assumes the deployment model discussed in  {{sec-dep-model}}.